DavidCEllis/ducktools-env/README.md

 `ducktools-env` intends to provide a few tools to aid in running and distributing applications and scripts written in Python that require additional dependencies.

+## Goals ##

+Provide a way to easily create executable zipapps from scripts with inline dependencies or wheels with entry points.

+The zipapps created are self installing bundles that can download and install dependencies from PyPI into managed virtual environments.

 ## Currently implemented ##

 This pre-release version provides a way to run scripts based on